In recent years, there has been a widespread debate across the blogosphere concerning B2B cold calling.

 Another important thing is that you’ll be capable of reframing the situation to your own favor and presenting your product or service in the best light by stressing the benefits that are important to your prospects.

-In addition to searching for useful information on Google and your prospects’ websites, social media platforms such as LinkedIn or Facebook can provide valuable information to incorporate into your cold calling campaign.
+In addition to searching for useful information on Google and your prospects’ websites, social media platforms such as LinkedIn or Facebook can provide valuable insights to incorporate into your B2B cold calling campaign.

 3. To Script or Not to Script?